Mission: Oberlin Early Childhood Center nutures the healthy growth of young children .

 Contracts are in place with the Department of Jobs & Family Services of Lorain to provide tuition reimbursement for low-income families.

 Through the years, OECC has remained an early childhood program that has focused on comprehensive quality services for families of all income levels.
 In January of 1998 the National Academy of Early Childhood Programs, a division of the National Association for the Education of Young Children (NAEYC) accredited OECC, giving it the hallmark of an exemplary program.
-OECC continues to maintain it’s accreditation status with NAEYC.
-In addition OECC has obtained two stars from the Step Up to Quality Program, a voluntary rating system for child care centers implemented by the State of Ohio Job and Family Services.
+OECC continued to maintain it’s accreditation status with NAEYC through the end of May 2012.
+OECC is currently accredited through the Association for Early Learning Leaders’ National Accreditation Commission.
+In addition OECC has maintained a Step Up to Quality Program rating, a rating system for child care centers implemented by the State of Ohio Job and Family Services.